 Whatever you decide on, though, if you wanted a little taste of it, you could definitely find it in the air of the Amazon Room today.

 Dressed in a black hoodie and keeping his usual low profile, word that Maguire did in fact hit the tables today for Day 1 of Event #45, Six-Handed No-Limit Hold'em, leaked out rather slowly.

 But as it did, and filtered its way through the halls of the Rio, the railbirds began to filter in and peruse the room with both the strained anticipation and subsequent blissful reward that can only come through celebrity spotting - a portent of what's in store for the Main Event of course, celebrity players and celebrity gawkers now as much an element as the poker itself.

-Case in point two: the Tony G. - is exactly the kind of character that will get face time when the cameras roll.
+But Teitelbaum - who hit the felt today in the Six-Handed event and actually held his own across the table from Tony G. - is exactly the kind of character that will get face time when the cameras roll.
 With his bow tie, cream loafers and green and yellow diamond socks, he's one of the chosen ones who get a moment in the sun for a few short minutes during the Main Event.

 Or maybe longer even.
 Whether he actually is or not, he's clearly hit on perhaps the most intimidating persona you can have at a high stakes poker event - math genius.

 When he tilts his head back and moves his lips a little, like he's running some numbers in his head, who's gonna have the nerve to call his raise?

 Whatever the case, we'll find out soon.
 It's definitely wacky hat season.